Cortico-steroids are a powerful anti-inflammatory drugs.

 Cortico-steroids are an effective medication when administered directly into or around inflamed tissue.

 They work well to settle the inflammatory pain in degenerative joints and bursitis.

 They should not be injected directly into tendons, but can be placed into tendon sheaths, bursa, joint capsules, muscles and connective tissue.

 This type of injection is not used in acute injuries, as the healing process needs to flourish.
 In chronic conditions, when inflammation is part of the problem, the medication is very effective.

-Side effects are rare, but include:
+Side effects are uncommon, but can include: